18F/identity-pki/.github/ISSUE_TEMPLATE/onboarding-devops.md

 * [ ] Add the new team member to the Login Services Shared Events calendar.
 Add users with non-GSA.gov email addresses with the `See all event details` permission, and those with GSA.gov emails as `Make changes AND manage sharing`.
 * [ ] Set up pairing session to walk through the relevant project details with the new team member.
 If you are not the correct person to do the walk-through, please schedule and facilitate a session with the appropriate team member(s).
 * [ ] Update login.gov team roster information [team.yaml](https://github.com/18F/identity-private/blob/master/team/team.yml)!
 Regenerate [Team.md](https://github.com/18F/identity-private/wiki/Team) for the wiki
+* [ ] Make sure the team member is added to all appropriate Google Groups, especially all@login.gov.
+This will grant them permission to see the Login.gov Team Drive and other Google Docs.

 ### For new end-user team members:
 * [ ] Invite the new team member to the following events: